 One base_url change connects any framework.
 Ollama Herd is the orchestration layer, not a replacement.

-Any client that supports a custom OpenAI or Ollama base URL works out of the box.
+Any client that supports a custom OpenAI, Ollama, or Anthropic Messages base URL works out of the box.

 Beyond LLMs — also routes image generation (FLUX via mflux) and speech-to-text (Qwen3-ASR) to capable nodes.